Syycorax/gofork/README.md

   -h  --help     Print help information
   -r  --repo     Repository to check
   -b  --branch   Branch to check.
-Default: repo default branch -v  --verbose  Show private and up to date repositories -p  --page     Page to check (use -1 for all).
+Default: repo default branch -v  --verbose  Show deleted and up to date repositories -p  --page     Page to check (use -1 for all).
 Default: 1
 ```